vmware-tanzu/cartographer/rfc/rfc-0009-supply-chain-switches-template-on-flag.md

 When creating objects of the supply chain, Cartographer has the workload definition available.
 Allowing the supply chain to leverage the workload would add additional power to the conditional.

+Each step/resource in a supply chain will continue to define a templateRef, which will continue to specify a single template kind (e.g. ClusterImageTemplate).
+Rather than specifying the name of a particular template, authors can provide `options` which is a list of options.
+An option is a `name` and a `selector`.
+The only selector adopted by this RFC is `MatchFields` (though other selectors can be added later).
+A MatchFields contains:
+- `key`: a path on the workload object.
+The path must be prefixed by `workload`.
+- `operator`: One of `In`, `NotIn`, `Exists`, `DoesNotExist`
+- `values`: Required and allowed only when the operator is either `In` or `NotIn`.
+A list of json values.
+  (e.g. both strings and integers are valid values)

 ```yaml
 apiVersion: kontinue.io/v1alpha1
 kind: ClusterSupplyChain